ANIKET-SHIVAM/MCompiler/README.md

 to focus on just the loop nests and also allows the framework to insert the best performing code, i.e., linking object files to generate the executable.

-The MCompiler also incorporates Machine Learning models that learn inherent characteristics and predict the most suited code optimizer for a given loop nest.
+The MCompiler also incorporates Machine Learning models that learn inherent characteristics using the hardware performance counter and predict the most suited code optimizer for a given loop nest.
 Using predictions provide a substitute for the expensive Exploratory Search step of the framework.
 The hardware performance counters are collected from a single profile of the applications, i.e., the applications are compiled with